 Need more features for your IoT projects?
 CircuitDigest Cloud has you covered.
 Automate emails with the Email Notification API, send SMS messages using the SMS Notification API, identify vehicle plates through the Vehicle Number Plate Reader, and display location data with the GeoLinker-GPS Visualizer API.
 Compatible with ESP32, Arduino, Raspberry Pi, and more, everything you need in one platform.

-If you want the project files, wiring diagrams, sample videos or ready-made examples, find it stored cleanly in this GitHub repository.
+If you want the project files, wiring diagrams, sample videos or ready-made examples, the complete source code for this ESP32 WhatsApp notification system is available on GitHub.

 Related Temperature Sensor Projects